|

 Other Marian Choral Music

-This English text offers the metaphor of the holly plant producing its berry as a means of painting Mary’s bearing the Savior.
-It is believed to be a 19th century text that has been set by many composers.
+This English text offers a metaphor of the holly producing its berry to paint Mary bearing the Savior.
+It is believed to be a 19th century text and has been set by many composers.
 This setting is by contemporary American choral composer, Stephen Caracciolo, current faculty at the University of Maryland – Baltimore.

-A popular Marian hymn among Hispanic Catholics, Richard Proulx offers a lovely choral setting with strings.
+Richard Proulx offers this lovely Marian hymn, popular among Hispanic Catholics, as a choral setting with strings.
 The publisher offers an English translation within the text.

-English composer Martin Dalby makes use of what is known as “macaronic” text by using a combination of English and Latin in a setting of an ancient Marian text.
+English composer Martin Dalby “macaronically” combines English and Latin in a setting of an ancient Marian text.
 He composed the setting in the early 1980’s for a high school choir but it is far from easy.
-Choral singers are accustomed to patterns in the way pieces are put together.
+Choristers are accustomed to patterns in the way pieces are put together.
 Not so here.
-Once learned though, it is highly worth it.
+Once learned though, it is worth it.

-Based on an anonymous English poem, also utilizing English and Latin, Benjamin Britten composed a piece that is in call-response form between choir and a quartet of singers.
+Benjamin Britten wrote this piece, based on an anonymous English poem also using English and Latin, in call-response form between choir and quartet.
 Britten is regarded as one of the finest English composers of the 20th century.
-This particular piece was composed when he was 16.
+This particular piece was written when he was 16 and is performed here by Voces8.

-A combination of a Latin refrain and English verses, we are told “Rejoice, rejoice, Christ is born of the Virgin Mary!”
-This Renaissance carol is set by Robert Batastini, utilizing percussion (hand-drum and finger cymbals) on refrain and handbells on verses.
-Its simplicity and versatility allows for a range of use, from children’s choir to adults, and its rhythmic excitement gives contrast to other pieces sung for SJB Christmas mass prelude in prior years.
+A combination of Latin refrain and English verses, we are told “Rejoice, rejoice, Christ is born of the Virgin Mary!”
+This Renaissance carol is set by Robert Batastini using percussion (hand-drum and finger cymbals) on refrain and handbells on verses.
+Its simplicity and versatility allows for a range of use, from children’s choir to adults, and its rhythmic excitement contrasts with other pieces sung at SJB Christmas in prior years.

-Recounting the Annunciation, this carol often referred to as “The Basque Carol”, makes the observation that Mary is “the most highly favored lady” as the one selected to be God-bearer.
+Recounting the Annunciation, this carol often referred to as “The Basque Carol”, observes that Mary is “most highly favored”.
 This recording features an arrangement by English choral composer, Malcolm Archer.

 Michael Joncas takes a text by M.D.
 Ridge and weds it with an Irish folk-tune, The Flight of the Earls.
 When looking at the text as a whole, we come away with an account of Mary’s role in the life of Jesus from birth to resurrection.
 Once at a workshop, Joncas related a presentation he gave in Ireland in which he shared the piece with attendees.
-He was confused as to why they were snickering.
-The folk-tune was used by a local soccer club for their team song...
+He was confused when they began snickering.
+The tune is used by a local soccer club as their team song.

-Tony Alonso utilizes text from the Litany of Lorretto and weds it with the refrain of Immaculate Mary.
+Here, Tony Alonso weds text from the Litany of Loreto with the refrain of Immaculate Mary (LOURDES HYMN).

 Composer Ricky Manalo frames the text of this piece aptly: “The text of the assembly ostinato (repeated refrain) places Mary praying with and in the midst of the gathered assembly.
 This is not to strip away any of the privileges Mary had received throughout her life.
 The theme of this song, after all, centers around her role as Mother of the Church.
 The cantors who sing the descants simultaneously evoke a Trinitarian theology of intercessory prayer: to God, through Jesus, and in the power of the Holy Spirit.”

-Part of Hispanic Christmas custom, this song sings of Mary’s journey through the birth of the Savior.
+Part of Hispanic Christmas custom, this song depicts Mary’s journey through the birth of the Savior.